MarkGawlyk/flutter_showcase/README.md

 A circular loading widget made with CustomPainter.
 3 animated rings circle around indefinitely and grow as the percentage increases.

 ### Animated Vertical Slideshow
-A vertical slideshow widget that animates between a list of widgets.
-The widget is built with a PageView and a PageController.
-The PageController is used to animate between the widgets.
-The PageView is wrapped in a GestureDetector to detect swipes and change the page accordingly.
-The PageView is also wrapped in a Listener to detect the direction of the swipe and change the animation direction accordingly.
+A vertically scrolling PageView showcasing a list of travel destinations.
+The animate_do library is used to fade in the elements of each page, staggered to create a cascading effect.